Arrested for Obstruction of Justice in Georgia?

 More recently, the state of Georgia has added a provision to the law classifying throwing, projecting, or expelling certain types of biological materials on or at an officer as a felony offense.
 If convicted, defendants face a minimum of one to five years in prison.

-As with all criminal offenses, misdemeanor and felony, a conviction will remain on your permanent record for life.
+As with all criminal offenses, misdemeanors, and felony, a conviction will remain on your permanent record for life.

-David Schnipper has extensive experience practicing on both the prosecutorial and defense side of the criminal legal process, and can bring this experience to bear in providing you with the strongest defense available in the greater Atlanta area.
+David Schnipper has extensive experience practicing in both the prosecutorial and defense side of the criminal legal process and can bring this experience to bear in providing you with the strongest defense available in the greater Atlanta area.
 If you are facing obstruction charges, call Schnipper Law at (404) 983-6051 for a free consultation about your case.